adriano-rodrigues99/adriano-rodrigues99/README.md

 # Welcome!
 ## I'm Adriano!
 Let me present a little about myself

-Full-Stack focused in Javascript | Software engineer :robot:
+Full-Stack focused in Javascript :robot:

 Lover of Technology and coding :heart: